 Regarding privacy, is the video footage uploaded or retained in cloud?

-For the sensor to count, there is no transmission of video off the sensor.
-However, in order to validate accuracy of the sensor, there is an optional outbound port over secure FTP to send out a video validation file of half hour or one hour so our Support team can validate the accuracy.
-More on Sensor Privacy.
+For the device to count, there is no transmission of video.
+However, in order to validate accuracy, there is an optional outbound port over secure FTP to send out a video validation file of half hour or one hour so our Support team can validate the accuracy.
+More on Privacy Settings

 The sensor uses 6 watts.